kurt-krueckeberg/d-docs/notes/on_iterators.md

 rotate is one of my favorites but has a rather arcane name.
 It rearranges elements in the range (using standard math interval notation) \[first, last) such that the elements in \[mid, last) appear before the elements in \[first, mid).
 Put another way, rotate is a bring-to-front operation: The \[mid, last) portion is brought to the front of the range.
-Naively implemented, rotate could take a long time, but the algorithm is quite clever about minimizing data moves.  **NOTE**
+Naively implemented, rotate could take a long time, but the algorithm is quite clever about minimizing data moves.  *

-I happen to think that bring\_to\_front would be a much more intuitive name than rotate.
+*NOTE**: I happen to think that bring\_to\_front would be a much more intuitive name than rotate.

 How can such functions be translated into range lingo?
 This was quite a conundrum that had me thinking for quite a while, until I realized a simple fact: Three-legged algorithms conceptually do *not* take three iterators.
 They take two *ranges*, left and right!
 The left-hand range is \[first, mid), and the right-hand one is \[mid, last).
 Armed with this simple fact, I first defined and implemented nth\_element and